 Having been a high-ranking army officer, Del Rosso got special reductions on railroad fares.
 This did enable him to do this kind of extensive travel even on a small budget.
-And he had early learned to make excellent use of those hours on the train, praying, reading and meditating.
+And he had early learned to make excellent use of those hours on the train, praying, reading, and meditating.
 Some years ago I sat beside Alfredo Del Rosso on the return flight from a European Nazarene Pastors and Leaders Conference in the British Isles.
 As our plane took off and headed toward Italy, Alfredo Del Rosso settled himself in his seat and pulled out a well-worn copy of a holiness classic by Andrew Murray.

-Having been turned down there, the lawyer suggested that they incorporate themselves as a small business with the name of "The Nazarene Company."
+Having been turned down there, the lawyer suggested that they incorporate themselves as a small business with the name "The Nazarene Company."
 This would allow them to hold property and to make business transactions as an organization and not merely as individuals.
 It was apparently the best solution that could be had at the time.

 So, on October 16, 1951, the Nazarene Company came into existence in Italy.
 Stockholders were listed as Alfredo Del Rosso, Pio Boccini (Del Rosso's railroad conductor friend from Rome), Ado Lagomarsino (converted as a teenager under his ministry in Montalcino back in 1930), Umberto Ascenzi (a brick mason and plasterer from the Civitavecchia group) and Del Rosso's daughter Lea.
 With Lea's marriage in 1953 to a Salvation Army officer, Paolo Del Rosso would become a "stockholder" in the Nazarene company.

 The company was given a charter by the Italian government.
 The charter was to be good until April 30, 2000.
 The company's stated purpose was "the purchase of real estate and the construction of buildings to be used in nonprofit religious work."
 Stock was capitalized at 15,000 lira.
-The "stockholders" of this company also played the role of district advisory board until 1961 when the company was dissolved and Bob Cerrato succeed in getting legal recognition of the Church of the Nazarene as an incorporated denomination.
+The "stockholders" of this company also played the role of district advisory board until 1961 when the company was dissolved after Bob Cerrato succeeded in getting legal recognition of the Church of the Nazarene as an incorporated denomination.

 From Del Rosso's past experiences and from a great concern to maintain an undiluted holiness witness, he took in almost none of them.
 He was criticized and second-guessed for those decisions and perhaps he was too cautious.
 But, on the other hand, Alfredo Del Rosso was also criticized for being too interested in reporting large statistics back to the U.S. So, perhaps he had found the middle ground after all.
-Besides, he did not have a large operating budget that would enable him to take on full-time personnel and provide financial subsidies for a lot of small, struggling groups.
+Besides, he did not have a large operating budget that would enable him to take on full-time personnel and provide financial subsidies for a bunch of small, struggling groups.

 It must be remembered that here was a 60-year old man struggling to establish the work of a denomination he didn't know all that well.
 He was attempting to accomplish it without missionary help or without a Bible school to provide trained workers.
 When missionary help did come in 1952 it was only one couple.
-So there Alfredo Del Rosso was, trying to plant his newly adopted church in a country that stretched nearly a thousand miles in length.
+So there Alfredo Del Rosso was, trying to plant his newly-adopted church in a country that stretched nearly a thousand miles in length.
 He felt he couldn't afford to take in groups or workers he wasn't 100 percent certain about.
-Given the distances he would have had to travel to supervise them, he felt was just too far away to keep a tight rein on people about whom he had some misgivings.
+Given the distances he would have had to travel to supervise them, he felt was just too far away to keep a tight rein on people about whom he may have had some misgivings.
 As a result, he did tend toward being conservative in organizing churches and in accepting workers.
-And of course, his Waldensian training had not equipped him to be a pioneer church administrator and a church growth specialist.
+And of course, his Waldensian training had not equipped him to be a pioneer church administrator or a church planting specialist.
 To Del Rosso, the holiness message was the most crucial part of his ministry.
 If anything had to suffer, it would be the speed of the work.
 It would not be the clear proclamation of the message of holiness.

 In early 1950, Alfredo Del Rosso had gone to Switzerland on a preaching mission.
 While in a small Swiss town named Frutigen, he asked what Protestant churches might be in the area because he wanted to attend a worship service.
 A man told him about the various mainline denominations that had congregations there.
 Del Rosso wasn't particularly interested in any of them.
 So he asked, "Are these all?"